weikunzl/ParkingLot/README.md

 AC3: When the parking boy attempt to park a car into a parking lot without a position.
 The error message should be "Not enough position."

+### Tasking
+1. given a wrong ticket to parking boy when customer to the parking lot then return Unrecognized parking ticket
+2. given a null ticket to parking boy when customer to the parking lot then return NoTicketException
+3. given capacity of parking lot is 10 and it`s full when customer to the parking lot to a car then return Not enough positionException

 ## Story 3

 As a parking lots service manager, I would like to have a parking boy parking cars to multiple parking lots.
 So that I